 Daniel & Clara’s short film REVISITING, introduced by William Fowler, published as a part of their 10 Years Celebrations.
-See the full programme of events here.

 The Avebury henge monument and interlining circles resonates in a multitude of ways, not least for those interested in alternative cinema and Derek Jarman’s A Journey to Avebury (1971) where he stalked the stones using a Super 8 camera adjusted to an indoor setting, thus casting a peculiar yellow hue over the proceedings.
 He was interested perhaps in a metaphysical experience of the place, the interior.
 Any visit or consideration of the historic stone pathway brings a large chunk of ourselves as well as its numerous surrounding, attendant histories and associations.
 Daniel & Clara’s journey to this same place is billed as a Revisiting, for it is precisely that.

 Daniel & Clara travel, they see things, they document those things.
 And we see them performing as documentarians.
 I am reminded of The Blair Witch Project, with the camping out and use of recording technologies to stalk and haunt something (as they themselves are stalked and haunted), using the type of media that long pre-date the iPhone and instant internet access.
 Take the picture, film it and send it to the cloud?
 No, theirs instead plays with the association of old equipment, the taking of Polaroids – the once immediate technology – being private and still based in objects and the so-called realities before them.